-There were systems and process to identify, understand, monitor and address current and future risks including risks to patient safety.
+- There were systems and process to identify, understand, monitor and address current and future risks including risks to patient safety.
 However, these were not always effectively implemented or actions recorded or completed.
-For example, legionella water temperature testing, significant event investigations and the delayed actions for managing Medicines and Healthcare products Regulatory Agency (MHRA) alerts.
+For example infection prevention and control, fire safety assessments, significant event investigations and the recording of actions taken for managing Medicines and Healthcare products Regulatory Agency (MHRA) alerts. - Clinical audit had a positive impact on quality of care and outcomes for patients.
+There was clear evidence of action to change practice to improve quality. - The practice had plans in place and had trained staff for major incidents.